DC Officially Unveils the New Female Batman - And She Looks Great

 DC Comics

-The latest DC Comics issue also showed an alternate future where Stephanie Brown took the mantle of Batman.
+The latest DC Comics issue also depicted an alternate future in which Stephanie Brown took the mantle of Batman.

-This alternate-future female variant of Batman shown in the pages of DC K.O.: Knightfight # 3 shows Stephanie Brown channeling her inner Spoiler by embracing the pink and black accents that give off a shadowy and mysterious vibe.
+This alternate-future female variant of Batman, featured in DC K.O.: Knightfight #3, shows Stephanie Brown channeling her inner Spoiler by embracing pink and black accents that create a shadowy, mysterious vibe.

-While the traditional Batman cowl is present, Brown adds her own stamp into the suit by showing a full-face mask which proves that she can hide her identity even from close allies.
-A closer look at Brown's utility belt also shows some of the Dark Knight's usual gadgets.
+While the traditional Batman cowl is present, Brown adds her own stamp to the suit by showing a full-face mask that proves that she can hide her identity even from close allies.
+A closer look at Brown's utility belt also reveals some of the Dark Knight's usual gadgets, such as a grappling hook.

 Batman